shaikmynuddin7707-star/project_01.c/README.md

 Headings and separators for reports.

 Easy-to-understand flow suitable for beginners.
-How to Run the Project

-Follow the steps below to compile and execute the Grades Management Program written in C.
+## How to Run the Project

 1. Install a C Compiler